 Text and photos: Nynke Cuperus

 It is mid-May when I am asked if I would like to be a week-long cycling guide for a group of enthusiastic singles in the Dolomites.
-Of course I don't have to think twice about that!
+Of course, I don't have to think twice about that!
 Enthusiastically, I say yes.
 But it has been quite a while since I cycled in the mountains, so good preparation is welcome.

 Where can I make altimeters in and around the Netherlands?

-If you want to make some altimeters to prepare for a cycling trip in the mountains, Limburg soon comes to mind.
-I too climbed the Cauberg and other hills of our Dutch 'high mountains' before I left for Italy.
-If only because cycling and vlaai go very well together... 😉 But besides Limburg, there are more options nearby.
+But besides Limburg, there are more options in the Netherlands' immediate surroundings.
 How about a weekend of cycling in the Ardennes?
 Around La-Roche en Ardenne you will find quite steep climbs, of up to 23% at times!
 This village is also home to the Col de Haussire, Belgium's toughest climb, whose summit is at 498 metres.
 I can tell you that it is quite tough!
+Also in the German Eifel you'll find lots of climbs, just like in the Teutoburgerwald.

 Climbing in (Northern) Netherlands